The Notorious B.I.G.: 1991–1994: Early career and first child

 After his release from jail, Wallace produced his first demo tape in 1991 called Microphone Murderer with a disc jockey named 50 Grand.
 Although Wallace reportedly had little ambition for the tape, local disc jockey Mister Cee, known for his work with Big Daddy Kane and the Juice Crew, discovered and promoted it.
-Mister Cee sent the tape to Matteo Capoluongo, an editor at The Source magazine, who featured the track in the "Unsigned Hype" section in March 1992, a chart dedicated to showcasing promising rappers.
+Mister Cee sent the tape to Matteo Capoluongo (aka Matty C), an editor at The Source magazine, who featured the track in the "Unsigned Hype" section in March 1992, a chart dedicated to showcasing promising rappers.
 That year, Wallace started gaining exposure; after reading the "Unsigned Hype" section, Sean Combs arranged to meet him.
 Combs connected Wallace to rhyme on the remix of Mary J. Blige's hit "Real Love".

 In 1992, Wallace's girlfriend, Jan Jackson, became pregnant, and he was signed to Uptown Records in March by Combs.
-Wallace's first chance to record a solo track for Uptown Records, rather than featuring on another artist's remix, came in 1993 when Combs was creating a song for the soundtrack of the hip-hop comedy Who's the Man?.
+Wallace's first chance to record a solo track for Uptown Records, rather than featuring on another artist's remix, came in 1993 when Combs was creating a song for the soundtrack of the hip-hop comedy Who's the Man?
 The song was "Party and Bullshit", produced by the Brooklyn-based Easy Mo Bee.
 The song was heavily inspired by "When the Revolution Comes" by the Last Poets, which uses sarcasm, frustration, and humor to critique young Black people's lack of seriousness in the struggle for equality.
 In the track, vocalist Umar Bin Hassan delivers lines like "niggas will party and bullshit, and party and bullshit".
 Development on Wallace's first album began at Capoluongo's apartment in late 1992.
 Wallace appeared on Heavy D & the Boyz's 1992 album Blue Funk, on the track "A Buncha Niggas".